Following completion of this chapter, the student will be able to:

 Impairments in soft tissue healing are caused by a number of complicating factors that collectively interfere with the normal tissue repair process.
 Medical, pharmacological, social, and environmental factors that interfere with oxygen perfusion, cause repetitive trauma, promote bacterial growth, or limit the activity of key reparative cells, and ultimately delay the normal healing process.
 In addition, there is recent experimental evidence that delayed healing is associated with chronic inflammation that causes elevated levels of inflammatory mediators that promote tissue destruction and interfere with new tissue formation.1 Therefore, therapies that halt the destructive chronic inflammatory process and help restore the normal balance of tissue promoters and inhibitors can accelerate closure of chronic wounds.

 To determine the best modality for the treatment of a particular chronic wound, it is imperative to have an awareness of the experimental research evidence available that provides information about the cellular and systemic effects of these modalities on the biological systems in general and on the processes of wound healing specifically.
-Understanding how and where ...
+Understanding how ...